WeiHungLoh/tp/docs/DeveloperGuide.md

 ## **Appendix: Planned Enhancements**
 Team members (count): 5

-1. **Improve UI for long names and addresses**: When dealing with long name and addresses, CareBook truncates these values in both the main and find window.
+1. **Improve UI (Main Window and Find Window) for long names and addresses**: When dealing with long name and addresses, CareBook truncates these values in both the main and find window.
-To improve this in the future, we would make the UI display long name and address values.
+Furthermore, find window cannot be resized.
+To improve this in the future, we would make the UI display long name and address values and make find window resizable.

-2. **Modify edit command to detect changes**: When editing student contact, CareBook does not recognise that no changes and made and edit command is allowed to go through without throwing an error.
+2. **Modify edit command to detect changes**: When editing student contact, CareBook does not recognise that no changes are made and edit command is allowed to go through without throwing an error.
 For future improvements, we would make changes such that edit command will detect no changes are being made and throw an error.

 3. **Modify UI to display student name and studentId in sorted order**: When adding new students, student that has just been added will appear at the bottom of the UI display.
 This makes it hard for users to track their students.
 For future improvements, we would implement a comparator class to sort students by their student ID.

+4. **Modify export command to export student records to different file types and different directories**: When exporting student records, the exported file is automatically saved as a .csv file to the current directory of carebook.jar file.
+When user tries to copy and paste records from .csv file to file types like excel, there is a slight formatting issue.
+For future improvements, we would implement a method to allow users to export to a different file type and directory of their choice.

+5. **Modify add command to allow names with special characters**: Currently, users can only add student and parent names that consist of alphanumeric characters and space.
+For future improvements, we plan to allow users to add names with special characters like
+@, / or names in different languages (e.g. Arabic, Chinese).